Humperdink618/startup/notes.md

 console.log() is the debug/print statement for JavaScript

-"<pre>" tag: preserves what's put in it
+< 'pre' > tag: preserves what's put in it

 cookies help authenticate you, they can put in tracking cookies, they are a strategy to establish a session